How to Make a Better LinkedIn Profile

 If you haven't yet built a profile, here's how to get started.
 It's important to be sure that your LinkedIn profile is complete, detailed, interesting and readable.
 In fact, you should consider your LinkedIn profile your online resume.
 It should have all the same information that is on your resume and more.

 You should add a photo (a headshot) to your LinkedIn profile.
-Do be sure the picture represents the professional you and isn't too casual.
+Make sure the picture represents the “professional you,” as opposed to the “casual you.”
 LinkedIn isn't the place to show off your dog or significant other.

 Don't forget to make your profile public - that's how the world can find it.
 Also, customizing your URL will give you a link that's easy to share on your resume and with employer and connections.
 If your name is available, use it.

 The Summary (About) section of your LinkedIn profile is a great way to highlight what makes you unique and indispensable to your industry.

-Don't forget the headline, because that's right at the top of the page when someone views your profile.
-Also include certifications, languages, and other skills you may have.
+Don't forget the headline, since it is right at the top of the page when someone views your profile.
+If applicable, it is appropriate to mention key professional certifications, bilingual skills, or key accomplishments.
 The more robust your profile, the more you likely you are to get notice.
 Select an industry, because recruiters often use that field to search.

 In a nutshell, the Experience section of your LinkedIn profile is your online resume.
 When formatting your LinkedIn profile, it is important to include employment (current and past), education, and industry.
 While you might not include every job in your past on a traditional resume, it is appropriate to include your entire work history on LinkedIn.